fbabonoy/Babonoyaba_Fernando_MayburyStables/frontend/README.md

 Create a full-stack web application using **MongoDB, Express, React, and Node (MERN).**

 -------------------------------------------------------------
+## Overview
+MaybutyStables is a website that provides information and booking capabilities for horseback riding services.
+The website is designed to be user-friendly and visually appealing.

+### Features
+The website will have the following features:

+- A homepage that provides an overview of the services offered and a call to action to visit the booking page.
+- An about page that provides information about the company and its mission.
+- A booking page that allows users to select a date and time for their horseback ride, select the type of ride they want, and input their contact information.
+- A reviews page that displays reviews from previous customers.
+- An admin page that allows the website administrator to add and remove services, and view and manage bookings.

 ### Your presentation should include:
 1. A demonstration of the application.